Tornadoes of 2005: September 24–26 (Hurricane Rita)

 A deadly outbreak generated by Hurricane Rita spawned 98 tornadoes, with 49 of them occurring in Mississippi alone.
 The one killer tornado of the outbreak was an F1 storm near Isola, Mississippi that killed one and injured two.
 The strongest tornado was an F3 storm that touched down in Clayton, Louisiana and passed near Troy, injuring three.
 Both of the tornadoes occurred on August 24.
 Overall, the outbreak killed one person and injured 23 others.

 October

 There were 18 tornadoes confirmed in the US in October.

 October 23–24 (Hurricane Wilma)

 Hurricane Wilma spawned eight tornadoes as it crossed South Florida.
 The strongest was an 40 yard wide F2 tornado that tracked 0.3 miles near the town of Palm Bay.
 There were no injuries or fatalities reported from the tornadoes.

 November

 There were 149 tornadoes reported in the US in November.

 November 5–6

 A series of nine destructive nighttime tornadoes struck the Ohio Valley during the overnight hours from November 5 into the 6th.
 The worst tornado occurred early on November 6, when a 500 yard wide high-end F3 twister tracked 41.3 miles across Northern Kentucky and Southern Indiana while also striking the city of Evansville, Indiana.
 All 24 fatalities and 238 of the 247 injuries from the outbreak came from this tornado alone.

-November 9

-On November 9, a rare F1 tornado touched down in Hamilton, Ontario, damaging homes and tearing off part of a school roof.